Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Attacker claims rewards on sink chain; original recipient loses out.

-Impact: Airdrop theft; $1M in unclaimed tokens stolen across IBC channels (medium severity, as in Stride-like exploits).
+Impact: Airdrop theft; unclaimed tokens stolen across IBC channels (medium severity, as in Stride-like exploits).

 Recommendations: